Growth without scale: Deutsche Telekom's T-Mobile headache

 “There’s a tendency to run things for ever, sometimes, and then you end up selling at the wrong times,” the fund manager added.

-Together, T-Mobile and Sprint would have had about 130 million customers, putting a merged entity a close third in the United States behind market leaders AT&T (T.N) and Verizon (VZ.N).
+Together, T-Mobile and Sprint would have had about 130 million customers, putting a merged entity a close third in the United States behind market leaders AT&T and Verizon.

 Alone, T-Mobile has 70.7 million customers, requiring a lot more good quarters to close the gap on its own.

-Lacking sufficient scale and running a mobile-first strategy, T-Mobile may face challenges if Sprint, controlled by Japan’s Softbank Group (9984.T), revives its efforts to hook up with a U.S. cable firm, according to a top-10 Telekom shareholder.
+Lacking sufficient scale and running a mobile-first strategy, T-Mobile may face challenges if Sprint, controlled by Japan’s Softbank Group, revives its efforts to hook up with a U.S. cable firm, according to a top-10 Telekom shareholder.

-An approach by Softbank chief Masayoshi Son was rebuffed in July by Charter Communications (CHTR.O).
+An approach by Softbank chief Masayoshi Son was rebuffed in July by Charter Communications.

 ($1 = 0.8615 euros)